Table of contents

 Synthetic monitoring enables you to test your core functionality daily, every hour, or even every minute.
 The shorter your synthetic monitoring interval, the quicker your mean time to detect (MTTD) will be.
 A short MTTD will enable you to fix production issues before your customers reach out to your support channels!

 Betting on user experience testing with synthetic monitoring leads to more meaningful alerts.
 A failed transaction might be an issue, but your infrastructure could handle it gracefully.
 Alerts based on a broken user experience tell you the entire story and must be treated critically and acted on immediately.

 Depending on your application, third-party providers could be essential to your offering.
-Let it be a SaaS service to handle your logins or a cloud database storing your user data; all these services could run into issues at any time.
+Be it a SaaS service to handle your logins or a cloud database storing your user data, all these services could run into issues at any time.
 If your third party's downtime can become your downtime, synthetic monitoring helps you detect these issues.

 By testing user experience, you'll get alerted when things are broken.
 Whether it's your or your third parties' fault, synthetic monitoring informs you about issues so you can act quickly.

 Another benefit of running synthetic monitoring with headless browsers is that you can monitor performance implications while testing core functionality.
 Is your web app fast enough for customers in Australia?
 Does it provide a good Core Web Vitals experience?
 Do core flows like the customer login become slower over time?

 Many things can cause performance degradation, but synthetic monitoring will unveil a slower user experience with aggregated performance metrics.
 You can't fix things you don't know about!

 But synthetic monitoring also comes with some challenges; let's look at them.

 While the idea of synthetic monitoring is compelling, establishing it across an organization also comes with technical and organizational challenges.